Document Actions

 Course of Study

-The program consists of nursing core courses and advanced practice courses shared with other master's level students in nursing, courses in the adult-gerontology CNS specialization, and cognate-electives.
+The program consists of nursing core courses and advanced practice courses shared with other graduate students in nursing, courses in the adult-gerontology CNS specialization, and cognate-electives.
 Through course work, clinical practicum placements, and carefully selected electives, students develop skills in the competencies required for the adult-gerontology CNS role.
 The advanced clinical practicum placements are offered in a variety of adult medical-surgical specialties.
 Students also have an opportunity to participate in community-based programs aimed at serving a selected target population and promoting policy changes in the health care delivery system.

 Course descriptions are available in the Hunter College Course Catalog.